Skip to main content

 If the gear unit is tilted in the casing, repositioning is required.

-The gear unit can be hidden to check the snapped bearing nodes.
+The gear unit can be hidden and/or the casing can be made transparent to check the snapped bearing nodes.

 080_Snappp_FE_coupling_nodes.PNG